Memorial and Breastmilk Jewellery FAQ’s Notices and Announcements

 A: Yes, we are a member of The Guild of Jewellery Designers and have a certificate, please get in touch if you’d like to see it

-and have our insurance with them, and we have our own Maker’s Mark with the Birmingham Assay Office (known as the Tree of Opals hallmark).
+and have some insurance with them, and we have our own Maker’s Mark with the Birmingham Assay Office (known as the Tree of Opals hallmark).

 Our precious metal jewellery, silver, gold, platinum or palladium is all hallmarked at the Birmingham Assay Office excluding pieces under the exemption weights – please see the dealer’s notice here.
 Please see individual listings to find out if an item is hallmarked or under the exemption weight.